-Jayne Howie, Director and Mindfulness Teacher:
+Jayne Howie, Director of Everyday Mindfulness Scotland, Mindfulness Trainer, Counsellor and Yoga Teacher:

 Jayne became the Director of Everyday Mindfulness Scotland in April 2017.
 (E.M.S) She comes from a background of promoting social change in people and a wealth of experience from working in the statutory & voluntary sector and further education.
 She worked for ten years across a range of care settings, including mental health, child protection and addiction, before moving into training and higher education.
 She lectured at the University of the West of Scotland for 14 years and continued her interest in emotional wellbeing, by incorporating mindfulness interventions with students, researching and writing articles on the subject.
 She learned about meditation initially through yoga and after practising both for 10 years went on to complete a Yoga Teaching Diploma.
 She became aware of mindfulness through her counselling training, experiencing first-hand the ability it has to influence the stressors in people’s lives.
 It’s a way of opening your inner resources and empowering yourself.
 Jayne has a holistic ethos, believing and working with the links between mind and body.
 She incorporates this philosophy into her daily life style and her teaching comes out of self-practice.
 Over the last few years she has combined her love of counselling, mindfulness and yoga in her work with EMS and developing her own Private Practice .
 She values the experience and benefits of regular practice and adheres to the UK good practice guidelines having regular supervision and attending retreats.

 Aryln Bolton, Associate Meditation Teacher and Counsellor :